Why Africa needs not fear Artificial Intelligence and here’s how it can use Fintech to own the fourth industrial revolution

 - The World Economic Forum forecasts a net loss of over 5 million jobs in 15 major developed and emerging economies to Artificial Intelligence worldwide by 2020.

-- Aarti Shah, Former head of Government Relations at Thompson Reuters and a Fintech expert reckons by 2034, it will be cheaper for robots to manufacture furniture in the US than on Ngong Road.
+- Aarti Shah, former head of government relations at Thomson Reuters and a fintech expert, says carpentry and all manner of informal jobs in Kenya as we know it today will soon be phased out and done by robots.

-- Ms. Shah says fintech for production will change the game and it is up to for African countries to adapt or die.
+- Shah says fintech for production will change the game and it is up to African countries to adapt or die.

-Aarti Shah, Former head of Government Relations at Thompson Reuters and a Fintech expert says carpentry and all manner of informal jobs in Kenya as we know it today will soon be phased out and done by robots.
+Aarti Shah, former head of government relations at Thomson Reuters and a fintech expert, says carpentry and all manner of informal jobs in Kenya as we know it today will soon be phased out and done by robots.

-Ms. Shah reckons by 2034, it will be cheaper for robots to manufacture furniture in the US than on Ngong Road.
+Quoting an Overseas Development Institute report which states that by 2034 it will be cheaper for robots in the US to manufacture furniture than carpenters along Ngong Road, Shah, who is also a consultant at The Cobalt Partners, a business and technology advisory firm, said African policymakers have their work cut out and need to adapt accordingly.

-“I don’t believe policymakers are radical enough in their thinking of how fintech can change the game and how to take advantage of the so many opportunities coming our way through fintech but also if we are not careful by 2034, it will be cheaper for robots to manufacture furniture in the US than it will be on Ngong Road by Kenyans,” Ms. Shah said during a policy breakfast meeting organized by Strathmore Business School and Business Advocacy Fund (BAF) to discuss 'Blockchain technology and its impact on Kenya's Economy'.
+“I don’t believe policymakers are radical enough in their thinking of how fintech can change the game and how to take advantage of the so many opportunities coming our way through fintech.
+But also, if we are not careful, by 2034, it will be cheaper for robots to manufacture furniture in the US than it will be on Ngong Road by Kenyans,” Shah said during a policy breakfast meeting organised by Strathmore Business School and Business Advocacy Fund (BAF) to discuss 'Blockchain technology and its impact on Kenya's Economy'.

 The breakfast meeting was attended by among others Professor Bitange Ndemo, a member of the National Taskforce on Distributed Ledgers and Artificial Intelligence, who was one of the guest speakers and a host of journalists and delegates.